e‑Live‑Health

 Behavioral Incentive Alignment

 Structured rewards for patients who engage with preventive monitoring — aligning financial incentives so that staying healthy pays better than staying passive.
-Preliminary analysis indicates $3–$5 in reduced utilization costs for every $1 of subscription fees.
+Preliminary analysis indicates $3–$5 PMPM in reduced utilization costs for every $1 of subscription fees.

 Business Model